eda-abec/OneShot-GPS-Merge/README.md

 - integrate DB from https://github.com/drygdryg/wigle_companion
 - choose columns and their order in output .csv
 - matching by time
-- option to print unmatched APs to another file
 - small TODOs
     - parameters
     - add switch for WiGLE encoding